npbauman/QIS-Highlights/Readme.md

 **Approach and Results:** The stochastic nature of the QPE algorithm can facilitate the discovery/identification of core-level states when the knowledge about the true configuration structure of a sought-after excited state is limited or postulated.
 For this purpose, we developed an algorithm where through repeated simulations, one can accumulate samples from the distribution of eigenstates energies.
 The desired error in each energy estimate is inversely proportional to the number of applications of the time evolution operator in the QPE algorithm.
 This is in contrast to VQE approaches, which only provide energy estimates for a single targeted state.

 **Significance and Impact:** The PNNL-Microsoft team has demonstrated that extension of the QPE algorithm to high-energy core-level states of various spin, spatial symmetries, and complexity is possible.
-This is the first demonstration of quantum algorithms' potential for identifying shake-up/satellite states (see Fig. 6) and their future role in supporting various x-ray spectroscopies.
+This is the first demonstration of quantum algorithms' potential for identifying shake-up/satellite states and their future role in supporting various x-ray spectroscopies.